blockdeveloper25/Multi-Agents-MCP/README.md

 # Multi-Agent System with MCP (Multi-Agent Communication Protocol)

 ## Overview
-This project implements a multi-agent system using the Multi-Agent Communication Protocol (MCP), focusing on browser-based agent interactions and autonomous task execution.
+This project implements a multi-agent system using the Multi-Agent Communication Protocol (MCP), focusing on browser-based agent interactions and autonomous task execution itegrated with Local LLMS with the help of Groq.

 ## Features
 - Multi-agent architecture for distributed problem solving